 The Arlington Commission for the Arts is a 15-member volunteer citizen’s group that is appointed by the County Board to advise them about arts and cultural matters in the community.
 Working closely with Arlington Cultural Affairs, a division of Arlington Economic Development, the Commission provides leadership for the continuing growth and development of the arts and cultural life of the County, administers the distribution of County arts resources to arts organizations and artists through its Arts Grants Program, assists in developing cultural policy, and promotes the arts in Arlington.

 Arts Commission members come from a variety of backgrounds with diverse experiences, interests and talents, but are united in their appreciation for both Arlington and the arts.
-Arts Commissioners are active community volunteers with responsibilities that include:
+Arts Commission members are active community volunteers with responsibilities that include:

 - Frequent attendance at arts events in Arlington

 - Serving as a liaison to several supported arts groups